10 June 2020

 2020 May – the month of recovery and growth

-If PeerBerry recorded clear signs of market stabilization in April, we can say with the confidence that in May the market has fully recovered.
-In May PeerBerry reached positive balance: the volume of new investments returned to the level of March; in May, the platform had fewer withdrawals than in March; the growth of the number of new investors per one month exceeded pre-crisis level.
+If PeerBerry recorded clear signs of market stabilization in April, we could confidently say the market fully recovered in May.
+In May PeerBerry reached a positive balance: the volume of new investments returned to the level of March; in May, the platform had fewer withdrawals than in March; the growth of the number of new investors per month exceeded the pre-crisis level.

 The main PeerBerry figures for May 2020:

 - total loan volume originated since inception – 265 466 048 Eur

 - loan volume originated in May – 11 921 427 Eur

 - number of loans originated in May – 67 324 loans